Marvisak/altv-python-module/docs/README.md

 ```

 ## Contributing
-If you feel like some feature is not documented or you would like to add something, feel free to create a PR with your changes, any contribution is appreciated
+If you feel like some feature is not documented, or you would like to add something, feel free to create a PR with your changes, any contribution is appreciated